 (vi) standardized testing specifications.

 Yearly, goals and progress are reviewed.
-Re-evaluations for children with IEPs happen every 3 years.
+Re-evaluations for children with IEPs happen every three years.

 A 504 Plan is a lot looser in most of these areas.
-A 504 Plan should detail the accommodations and supports the child needs, as well as who will provide those services.
+A 504 Plan should detail the accommodations and supports the child’s needs and who will provide those services.
 There are no specific goals or timelines for re-evaluation.
-The plan should be reviewed at least yearly, and the child should be re-evaluated every 3 years or before a significant change in placement.
+The plan should be reviewed at least yearly, and the child should be re-evaluated every three years or before a significant change in placement.

 In many ways, an IEP is more robust than a 504 Plan.
-However, not every child is in need of the modifications and services that come with an IEP.
+However, not every child needs the modifications and services that come with an IEP.
 504 Plan accommodations serve many children very well.